murtuzaalisurti/matrices/readme.md

 # Matrix Operations

-## This is a webpage which performs matrix operations like:
+## This is a webpage which performs matrix (n x n) operations like:
 * Addition
 * Subtraction
 * Multiplication